SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/README.md

 # JSONScript

-One best practice approach in Semantic MediaWiki is to write integration tests as pseudo `JSONScript` to allow non-developers to review and understand the setup and requirements of its test scenarios.
+JSONScript is an abstraction from the PHPUnit layer and a best practice approach in Semantic MediaWiki to write integration tests as pseudo `JSONScript` to allow non-developers to review and understand the setup and requirements of its test scenarios.

-The `JSON` format was introduced as abstraction layer to lower the barrier of understanding of what is being tested by using the wikitext markup to help design test cases quicker without the need to learn how `PHPUnit` or internal `MediaWiki` objects work.
+The `JSON` format was selected to lower the barrier of understanding of what is being tested by using wikitext with a schema like structure to provide an abstraction and hide testing specific PHP language elements.

 * [List of available test cases](#TestCases)
 * [Designing an integration test](#Designing_an_integration_test)